Investing in the Future

 In October 2021, Hawaiian Electric filed a draft Request for Proposals (RFP) with the Public Utilities Commission for the BESS portion of the microgrid, seeking a 5 megawatt (MW) / 30 megawatt-hours (MWh) standalone energy storage capacity system for integration with a microgrid controller system owned and operated by Hawaiian Electric.
 The microgrid project would be located next to the Hawaiian Electric Hawi Substation, if approved.
 In January 2022, the Commission opened Docket No. 2022-0012 for the North Kohala Microgrid RFP proceeding.
 The final RFP was approved and opened to bidders on March 24, 2023.
-Proposals are due by May 31, 2023.
-The Final Award Group will be selected on August 29, 2023, the RFP was closed without an award.
+Proposals were due by May 31, 2023.
+On August 29, 2023, the RFP was closed without an award.
 Following a comprehensive evaluation process, Hawaiian Electric concluded that the proposals did not meet the criteria set forth in the RFP.
 The company is determining the appropriate next steps and will provide updates as information becomes available.

 For more information, visit our North Kohala Energy Storage RFP page.
 Comments can be emailed to email@example.com or submitted to the PUC via their website puc.hawaii.gov/contact for Docket No. 2022-0012.